bernhardh/nova-dynamic-views/readme.md

 ## Create custom component

 This is just a kick start documentation for this.
-For more infos see https://nova.laravel.com/docs/3.0/customization/resource-tools.html
+For more info, see https://nova.laravel.com/docs/3.0/customization/resource-tools.html

 Create a new resource tool with artisan: